ngosangns/ns-drive/README.md

 5. **Linker warnings about macOS version**

    ```
-   ld: warning: object file was built for newer 'macOS' version (16.0) than being linked (11.0)
+   ld: warning: object file was built for newer 'macOS' version (16.0) than being linked (12.0)
    ```

    These warnings are harmless and don't affect functionality.
-They occur because the Go compiler targets a newer macOS version than the minimum deployment target.
+They occur because the Go compiler targets a newer macOS version than the minimum deployment target (macOS 12.0 Monterey).
+The warnings should be minimal with the current deployment target.

 For more detailed troubleshooting, see [RULES.md](RULES.md).